bddwithTim/bddwithTim/README.md

 - 👋 Hi, I’m @bddwithTim
-- 🌱 I am a software development engineer in test and currently venturing into BDD test automation.
+- 🌱 I am a software development engineer in test and currently venturing in different Browser test automation.

 <!---